The man who stabbed author Salman Rushdie on stage has been sentenced to 25 years in prison

 MAYVILLE, N.Y.
-(AP) — The man convicted of stabbing Salman Rushdie on a New York lecture stage in 2022, leaving the prizewinning author blind in one eye, was sentenced Friday to serve 25 years in prison.
+(AP) — A man who attacked Salman Rushdie with a knife in front of a stunned audience in 2022, leaving the prizewinning author blind in one eye, was sentenced Friday to 25 years in prison.

-A jury found Hadi Matar, 27, guilty of attempted murder and assault in February.

-Rushdie did not return to court to the western New York courtroom for his assailant's sentencing but submitted a victim impact statement.
-During the trial, the 77-year-old author was the key witness, describing how he believed he was dying when a masked attacker plunged a knife into his head and body more than a dozen times as he was being introduced at the Chautauqua Institution to speak about writer safety.
+Hadi Matar, 27, stood quietly as the judge pronounced the sentence.
+He did not deny attacking Rushdie, and when he was invited to address the court before being sentenced, Matar got in a few last insults at the writer.
+He said he believed in freedom of speech but called Rushdie “a hypocrite.”

 “Salman Rushdie wants to disrespect other people,” said Matar, clad in white-striped jail clothing and wearing handcuffs.
 “He wants to be a bully, he wants to bully other people.
 I don’t agree with that.”